Nafanua: Falealupo

-In Samoa, the village of Falealupo on the western side of Savaiʻi is the home of Nafanua.
+In Samoa, the village of Falealupo on the western side of Savaiʻi served as the home of Nafanua.
 Falealupo is also the site of the entryway into the spirit world Pulotu.
 Often chiefs from distant villages and islands would come to Falealupo to seek Nafanua's blessings before beginning any military adventure.
 In 1989, the Chiefs and Orators of Falealupo bestowed the title of Nafanua on ethnobotanist Paul Alan Cox for his conservation efforts in protecting the Samoan rainforest.
 The title was formally registered with the Samoan Lands and Title Court.

 It was in Falealupo, one tradition holds, that Nafanua foretold the coming of Christianity.
 After years of war, Malietoa Fitisemanu wanted to unite Samoa and end the bloodshed, so he came to Nafanua.
 After many days, Nafanua prophesied onto Malietoa Fitisemanu, "Faʻatali i lagi se ao o lou malo" ("Wait upon heaven, a crown for your kingdom").
 In 1830, the missionary John Williams arrived on the shores (mataniʻu feagaimaleata) of Sapapaliʻi and brought the Bible from his boat into the hands of Malietoa Vainuʻupo, the son of Malietoa Fitisemanu.
 Thus, Malietoa Vainuʻupo became known as "the King whom Samoa listens to".
 King Malietoa became one of the kings of Samoa and he was instrumental in uniting all of Samoa.
 These events were considered by many to have fulfilled Nafanua's prophecy.